Dehghanni/Teofl/Writing.md

 ... pales into insignificance when compared with ...

-The whole world experienced a phenomenal growth in population, and there are grave environmental warnings, which we ignore at our peril.
+According to global demographics, the whole world experienced a phenomenal growth in population, and there are grave environmental warnings, which we ignore at our peril.

-It is no secret that/It is patently obvious/ clearly/ unquestionably/ undeniably/ without doubt/ manifestly/ palpably/unmistakably/indisputably/ Needless to say ....
+It is no secret that/It is patently obvious/ clearly/ unquestionably/ undeniably/ without doubt/ manifestly/ palpably/unmistakably/indisputably/ Needless to say/ squarely....

 The team would make headway toward ...